Zip the Pinhead: Early life

 William Henry Johnson was likely born in New Jersey, and was one of six children in a very poor African-American family.
 His parents were William and Mahalia Johnson, former slaves.
 As he grew, his body developed normally, but his head remained small.
 His tapering cranium and heavy jaw made him attractive to agents from van Emburgh's Circus in Somerville, New Jersey.
 His appearance caused many to believe that he was a "pinhead", or microcephalic.
 Microcephaly patients are characterized by a small, tapering cranium and often have impaired mental faculty.
-It is arguable, however, whether he was intellectually disabled.
+It is debatable, however, whether he was intellectually disabled.

 Johnson's parents agreed to allow the circus to display him in return for money.
 He was billed as a missing link, supposedly caught in Africa and displayed in a cage.
 He was a popular attraction, and his success led his agent to show his charge to showman P.T.
 Barnum.

 Barnum purchased the right to display Johnson from the circus and gave him a new look.
 A furry suit was made to fit him, and his hair was shaped to a tiny point that further accented his sloping brow.
 Finally, he was given the name, "Zip the Pinhead", the "What-Is-It?," or the "Man-Monkey".